SmartMeshFoundation/Photon/docs/rest_api.md

 ]
 ```
 Status Codes:

 * `200 OK`-Successful query
 * `404 Not Found` -If the token does not exist

- Querying all partners for a Token,Returns a list of all partners with whom you have non-settled channels for a certain token.
+ Querying all partners for a Token.Returns a list of all partners with whom you have non-settled channels for a certain token.
  **Example Request**:
  `GET http://localhost:5004/api/1/tokens/0x745D52e50cd1b19563D3a3B7B6d2eB60b17E6bAE/partners`
  **Example Response**: